 For a right to be substantive, the holder must have practical ability to exercise that right when decisions about the direction of the relevant activities of the investee need to be made.
 The Group may have power over an investee even when it holds less than majority of voting power in an investee.
 In such a case, the Group assesses the size of its voting rights relative to the size and dispersion of holdings of the other vote holders to determine if it has de-facto power over the investee.
-Subsidiaries are consolidated from the date on which control ceases.
+Subsidiaries are consolidated from the date on which control is transferred to the Group and are deconsolidated from the date on which control ceases.